 Although a retaining wall may seem like a fairly simple structure that anyone can put together in an afternoon, it is far from simple.
-Designing and constructing a retaining wall that withstands the test of time requires someone with the knowledge of lateral earth pressure, which is the pressure developed by backfill.
+Designing and constructing a retaining wall that withstands the test of time requires someone with the knowledge of lateral earth pressure.
+This is the pressure developed by backfill.

 Key Retaining Wall Design Considerations